web333wiki/web3-wiki/cards/Web3 Wiki.md

 ## Contributing

 This is an open-source, community-driven project, and we welcome contributions from anyone interested in Web3 technologies.
-If you would like to contribute, please submit a pull request to [our GitHub repository](https://github.com/boundless-forest/web3-wiki).
+If you would like to contribute, please submit a pull request to [our GitHub repository](https://github.com/boundless-forest/web3-wiki) or join our [Telegram group](https://t.me/+yRR8fEa8x6VlMTc1) to discuss your ideas.

 This wiki is built using [Obsidian](https://obsidian.md), so you may need to familiarize yourself with it before contributing.